Knowing SEO is great.

 So I added the keyword “SEO” to my title tag:

-Thanks to that simple tweak, my page ranks for keywords that I wouldn’t have NEVER thought to optimize around…
+Thanks to that simple tweak, my page ranks for keywords that I would have NEVER thought to optimize around…

 And “link building SEO” (90 searches/month):